-If you’re unsure whether your Greater Richmond house has poor indoor air quality (IAQ), it likely does.
+If you’re uncertain whether your Greater Richmond house has bad indoor air quality (IAQ), it possibly does.

 We are indoors a lot.
-In reality, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside residences could be 2–5 times worse than outdoors, which may create long-term health concerns.
+As a matter of fact, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside houses could be 2–5 times more contaminated than outdoors, which may create long-term health concerns.

 Most Common Origins of Unsatisfactory IAQ

-We’ve made a list of the most ordinary origins of bad IAQ, the issues they cause and how you can take care of these indoor air pollutants.
-If you’re worried about the air inside your home, we recommend consulting with a professional like Herman Allen Plumbing, Heating & Cooling about which solutions are a good fit for your house.
+We’ve compiled a list of the most frequent origins of poor IAQ, the troubles they make and how you can take care of these indoor air pollutants.
+If you’re concerned about the air inside your house, we suggest consulting with a expert like Herman Allen Plumbing, Heating & Cooling about which options are a good fit for your family.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are vapors leaked by common household items.
+Volatile organic compounds, or VOCs, are fumes leaked by everyday household things.

 - Furniture